amalumian/www.malumian.dev/_posts/2024-06-03-hello-internet.md

 ---
 layout: post
 image: /assets/images/posts/the-great-gatsby.jpeg
+image-description: Leonardo DiCaprio in The Great Gatsby (2013)
 description: This post is an introduction by Arthur Malumian to his new personal website and blog.
 It's his very first blog post.
 ---